Property Management Third Complaint Answering Service

 A resident calling again after a prior report, partial callback, vendor visit, no-show, or unclear update.

-Outcome: Preserve repeat history, what changed, impact, access, proof, and the update the resident expects.
+Outcome: Preserve repeat history, what changed, impact, access, proof, and the update the resident expects before the issue escalates again.

 Owner asks for proof or certainty